 When embarking on a new professional journey, it’s important to have the right resources at the ready to ensure your success.
 When it comes to the field of data science, some of the most essential resources you’ll want to utilize include coding and programming tools (e.g. Python), peer groups, and influential figures’ public platforms.
 Given that these are the programs you’ll be using on a day-to-day basis in your job, understanding and gaining proficiency in prevalent coding tools is a necessary step in making yourself an effective and desirable candidate.
 Peer groups also act as a fantastic resource because they allow you to interact and share information with your data science peers, who share similar interests and goals, and will ultimately keep you motivated.
 Finally, consulting influential data science professionals’ public platforms, such as their social media accounts, is an excellent resource because you’ll remain up to date on the sector’s recent developments and on industry leaders’ initiatives.

-If you’re planning to pursue a career in data science, you’ve made an excellent decision; innovative and transformative, data science is a booming industry, with positions in this sector in consistently high demand.
+If you’re planning to pursue a career in data science or even just take a data science course, you’ve made an excellent decision; innovative and transformative, data science is a booming industry, with positions in this sector in consistently high demand.
 In familiarizing yourself with the industries you can become involved in, the roles you can fill, your educational options, and salient resources to consult, you’ll create a strong basis for success and start your new career path on the right foot.

 For more articles, visit OD Blog.